Rapid analysis for AAV development

 -

-A mass photometer optimized for adeno-associated virus (AAV) characterization, the SamuxMP is an essential tool for AAV research, development and manufacturing.
-It features:
+A mass photometer optimized for adeno-associated virus (AAV) characterization, the SamuxMP is an essential tool for AAV research, process development and GMP manufacturing.

 The SamuxMP Auto is the automated version of Refeyn’s solution for AAV characterization, autonomously measuring up to 24 samples in approximately 90 minutes.